Loan-To-Value Ratio (LTV) For Singapore Property in 2022: A Complete Guide

 Whether it’s an HDB loan or bank loan, most would likely take a loan to finance their property.
 But that doesn’t mean that you can borrow as much as you want as there’s a limit to how much financing we can obtain.
 This is called the Loan-to-Value (LTV) ratio, which is a restriction that the Singapore government has put in place to limit the maximum amount property buyers can borrow from HDB and banks.

-The LTV determines the maximum amount of funds you can borrow and hence, how much downpayment you need to pay upfront in cash and/or CPF OA savings.
-It applies as long as you take out a home loan to finance your property purchase, whether it's your first, second, or nth mortgage.
+The LTV determines the maximum amount of funds you can borrow and hence, how much downpayment you need to pay upfront in cash and/or CPF Ordinary Account (OA) savings.
+It applies as long as you take out a home loan to finance your property purchase, whether it’s your first, second, or nth mortgage.

 In this guide, we’ll help you understand the concept of the Loan-to-Value (LTV) ratio, the rationale behind it, and the different LTVs for HDB and bank loans.